JetBrains/amper/docs/src/user-guide/advanced/jdk-provisioning.md

 ---
 description: |
   Our philosophy is that you should be able to run your project without manually installing anything on your machine, setting `JAVA_HOME`, or configuring anything.
-This is why Amper is able to provision a JDK automatically for you.
+This is why Kargo is able to provision a JDK automatically for you.
   This page describes how this can be configured to suit your needs.
 ---
 # JDK provisioning

-Amper needs a JDK (Java Development Kit) for various things in your project:
+Kargo needs a JDK (Java Development Kit) for various things in your project:

 * compile Kotlin and Java sources
 * run tests